Davis Cheek

-Davis Cheek (born February 26, 1999) is an American football quarterback for the New Orleans Breakers of the United States Football League (USFL).
-He signed with the Carolina Panthers of the National Football League (NFL) as an undrafted free agent following the 2022 NFL Draft, but was released prior to the season before resigning during the season.
+Davis Cheek (born February 26, 1999) is an American former professional football quarterback.
+He was a member of the Carolina Panthers of the National Football League (NFL), New Orleans Breakers of the United States Football League (USFL), and Michigan Panthers of the United Football League (UFL).
 He played college football at Elon.

 Cheek is the Elon's second all-time leader in career passing yards (8,548), attempts (1,149), completions (701), touchdown passes (51), and first all-time leader in career completion percentage (66.8%).

-Early life and high school career
+Early life

 Cheek was born on February 26, 1999.
-He was raised in Matthews, North Carolina and attended David W. Butler High School.
+He was raised in Matthews, North Carolina, and attended David W. Butler High School.

-As a junior, Cheek led Butler High to a 9–2 (5–1 in conference) record and a playoff birth while throwing for 2,108 yards and 16 touchdowns, he was named as an all-conference selection.
+As a junior, Cheek led Butler High to a 9–2 (5–1 in conference) record and a playoff berth while throwing for 2,108 yards and 16 touchdowns, he was named as an all-conference selection.
 The team lost to Mallard Creek High School 35–30 in the second round of the playoffs.

 As a senior, Cheek led Butler to an improved 10–1 (6–0 in conference) record, scoring 40+ points in seven out of eleven games that year.
 After beginning the playoffs with a home 63–0 win against McDowell High School, Cheek beat Mallard Creek 42–28 after they had beaten Butler earlier in the season.
 Cheek and Butler's season ended against Julius L. Chambers High School in a 50–49 loss.
 Cheek rushed for one touchdown and threw for another five, one of which came in overtime to give Butler a 49–42 lead.
 Chambers scored in response and got the two-point conversion for the win.